citp/privacy-policy-historical/s/sh/sho/shopping-bargains.com.md

 If we decide to change our privacy policy, we will post those changes on this page, and/or update the Privacy Policy modification date below.
 Policy changes will apply only to information collected after the date of the change.

-This policy was last modified on **3-Dec-2010**
+This policy was last modified on **24-Apr-2013**

 **Contacting Us**

 If there are any questions regarding this privacy policy you may contact us using the information below.

 Shopping-Bargains.com, LLC
-102 Briarwood Drive
+2400 Meadowview Cv
-Starkville, MS 39759
+West Point, MS 39773
 United States of America
 info @ shopping-bargains.com
 888-810-8180